Strada delle 52 Gallerie: Completion

-A masterpiece of military engineering and boldness (it was produced by the 33rd Miners Company of the Italian Army with the help of six hundred workers), considering the conditions and the time it was built, and the speed of execution.
+A piece of military engineering and boldness (it was produced by the 33rd Miners Company of the Italian Army with the help of six hundred workers), considering the conditions and the time it was built, and the speed of execution.
 Work began on February 6, 1917, and was completed in November 1917.

 Its implementation was of great strategic importance because it allowed communication and transfer of supplies from the base to the summit area of Mt.
 Pasubio.
 Key aspects of the road include year round access, located outside of enemy artillery range and accessible by mule.
 These were all problems with the similar road of Scarubbi which is only accessible with motorized vehicles, within the range of the Austro-Hungarian guns, and only during the summer.

 Mountain biking is strictly prohibited due to a number of fatal accidents.